Barkley and Mach One Rules continue their great rivalry in Northwest’s biggest horse race

 Over the past three seasons, Barkley and Mach One Rules have competed against each other 13 times.
 Barkley has not competed in a race that did not include Mach One Rules since May 15, 2016.

 Barkley had the upper hand when they were 3, winning all four matchups.
-Mach One Rules was better last year, finishing ahead of Barkley in three of five races, including the Longacres Mile when he was second and Barkley fourth.
+Mach One Rules was better last year, finishing ahead of Barkley in three of five races, including the Longacres Mile when he was second to Gold Rush Dancer and Barkley was fourth.

-Barkley has regained the edge this year, outfinishing Mach One Rule in three of four races and holds a 9-4 edge overall.
+Barkley has regained the edge this year, outfinishing Mach One Rules in three of four races and holds a 9-4 edge overall.
 But will that continue in what is easily the biggest race in the Northwest?

-Mach One Rules trainer Frank Lucarelli, 61, has been one of the top trainers at the track since it opened in 1996.
+Lucarelli, 61, has been one of the top trainers at the track since it opened in 1996.
 He has done just about everything a trainer could possibly achieve at Emerald Downs except win the Mile.

-“I would give up all those 50 granders for the Mile,” Lucarelli said, comparing other stakes races to the Mile.
+“I would give up all those 50-granders for the Mile,” said Lucarelli, comparing other stakes races with the Mile.
 “Last year, we won all the smaller ones (then were second in the Mile), and maybe we can reverse that this year.”

 Barkley trainer Howard Belvoir, 74, won the Longacres Mile in 2008 with Wasserman and in 2009 with Assessment.
-Barkley is coming off a career-high 94 Beyer speed figure in the Mt.
+Barkley is coming off a career-high 94 Beyer Speed Figure in the Mt.
 Rainier Stakes when he lost by 2 1/4 lengths to Riser, who would have been favored in the Mile had he not suffered an injury.

-“He ran as good race as he ever has last time,” Belvoir said of Barkley, who has won five career stakes races.
+“He ran as good of a race as he ever has last time,” Belvoir said of Barkley, who has won five career stakes races.

 Belvoir marvels at Barkley’s talent, but is less enthralled by how his horse trains.
 He is a bit lazy when it comes to training, but turns it on when it counts.

-“He certainly doesn’t train like a good horse, bu he’s a nice horse,” Belvoir said.
+“He certainly doesn’t train like a good horse, but he’s a nice horse,” Belvoir said.
 “A really nice horse.”

 Mach One Rules has not been nearly as good at 5 as he was at 4, when he was named Horse of the Meeting at Emerald Downs.

 Lucarelli said some of that might be thanks to a change in tactics.
-The speedy Riser easily finished first in the previous three stakes races at Emerald Downs (he was disqualified) and Mach One Rules tried to keep pressure on Riser early in races rather than sitting farther back from the pace setters as he did last season.
+The speedy Riser easily finished first in the previous three stakes races at Emerald Downs (he was disqualified once) and Mach One Rules tried to keep pressure on Riser early in races rather than sitting farther back from the pace setters as he did last season.
 The result has been that Mach One Rules has faltered in the stretch.

 “We were caught in those short fields and Riser was dominating them on the front end, and we were trying to sit him a little closer and I think we were taking a little bit of his race with them,” Lucarelli said.”We would like to get 5 or 6 lengths off the pace and make one big run like we were doing last year with him.
 I think that is our best shot.”